13 Sights in Hyères, France (with Map and Images)

 Show sight on map

-The Battery of the Medes is a former battery of the island of Porquerolles, on the territory of the commune of Hyères, in France.
-Built in the first half of the nineteenth century on the Cap des Mèdes, it represents the last defense work built on the island of Porquerolles, particularly significant of the protection system of the place of Toulon.
+The Batterie des Mèdes is a former battery on the island of Porquerolles, in the territory of the commune of Hyères, France.
+Built in the first half of the nineteenth century on the Cap des Mèdes, it is the last defensive structure built on the island of Porquerolles, and is particularly significant in the protection system of the Toulon square.

 Wikipedia: Batterie des Mèdes (FR)